mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 A TCPLS session starts with the TCP connection that was used to transport the TLS handshake.
 After this handshake, other TCP connections can be added to a TCPLS session, either to spread the load or for failover.
-TCPLS manages the utilisation of the underlying TCP connections within a TCPLS session.
+TCPLS manages the utilization of the underlying TCP connections within a TCPLS session.

 Multipath TCP enables both the client and the server to establish additional TCP connections.
 However, experience has shown that additional subflows are only